Working remotely has its challenges, definitely, and we definitely, definitely have them all worked out.

 At Dauntless, we like to do things a little differently.
 For those who who have more recently found themselves working remotely (thank you, coronavirus), we’ve gathered our awesomest tips to help you tread what may feel like very lonely waters.
 How will you ever survive?

-A handy list of Do’s and Don’ts to help you get through WFH.
+So we’ve created a handy list of Do’s and Don’ts to help you get through WFH.

 You got this.